creaven/miftree/Docs/Plugins/Mif.Tree.Drag.md

 * scrollSpeed    - (*number*: defaults to 0.2) .
 * modifier       - (*string*: defaults to 'control') if pressed this key modifier node will be copied.
 * startPlace     - (*array*: defaults to ['icon', 'name']) dragging begin when mouse is over startPlace
+* group          - (*mixed*: string or array, defaults to 'tree') A named drag drop group to which this object belongs.
+This tree will only interact with other drag drop objects in the same group.
+* droppables     - (*array*: defaults to []) The objects that the draggable can drop into.

 ### Events

 * start     - Executed when user starts to drag node.
 * drag      - Executed on every step of the drag.
 * complete  - Executed when the user completes the drag.
-* cancel   - Executed when the user cancel the drag.
+* cancel    - Executed when the user cancel the drag before start.
+* drop      - Executed when the user drop node.
+Receives the dragged node as first argument, target node as second, where drop as third.
+* emptydrop - Executed when drop not allowed.

 ### Example

-	var treeWithDragAndDrop = new Tree({
+	var treeWithDragAndDrop = new Mif.Tree({
 								initialize: function(){
-									new Tree.Drag(this, {
+									new Mif.Tree.Drag(this, {
 										onComplete: function(){
 											alert('Drag complete!');
 										}